-- Encouraging students to develop good study habits and self-discipline, by students planning and organising their own time.
+- Encouraging students to develop good study habits and self-discipline, by planning and organising their own time;

 - Extending school learning through additional research, exploiting a wide range of resources.

-- All homework should be given a deadline of a minimum 2 school days and maximum 5 school days.
+All homework will be given a deadline that is a minimum 2 school days and maximum 5 school days.

 If there are any questions about subject specific homework, please speak to the class teacher or relevant head of department.
 If there are any general homework questions, please speak to Mr Ben Dugdale, Assistant Headteacher.